HaiyangXu/trunkclub.github.io/source/_posts/2014-10-18-brunch-with-panache-0-dot-9-0-released.md

 author: Josh Habdas
 ---

 Trunk Club released last week a new version of the front-end seed we use to develop our rich web clients.
 [Brunch with Panache v0.9.0](https://github.com/trunkclub/brunch-with-panache/tree/0.9.0) is the first release to enable full-stack JS development using Node.js and [Hapi](http://hapijs.com/), making it even easier to build the single-page app of your dreams, even ones with [reverse proxies](https://github.com/jhabdas/hopstop/blob/ratchet/server/index.coffee#L9-L19) that can be packaged right along with application code.
+Looking for Docker integration?
+We've got that too.

 ## Features
 In plain English (mostly).